psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 So how do i verify which passports are valid?

-Using a language like go, i would probably loop the separated strings, find the index of `:` and then try to delete an entry using the index.
+Using a language like [Go](https://golang.org/), i would probably loop the separated strings, find the index of `:` and then try to delete an entry using the index.
 Then i would assert if the len of the map was equal to zero.
 If yes, then it is a valid passport.
 That could be represented as such:

 	validPassportCounter := 0
 	for _, passport := range passports {